Books Set in Asia: Southern Countries

 When Deepa falls in love with a Muslim and partition is declared, the sisters are separated and propelled onto different paths.
 They fear for themselves, but also for what could happen to each other.

 In 2015, The Economic Times included author Chitra Banerjee Divakaruni in their List of 20 Most Influential Global Indian Women.
-She is the McDavid professor of Creative Writing in the internationally acclaimed Creative Writing Program at the University of Houston and currently lives in Houston with her husband.
+She is the McDavid Professor of Creative Writing in the internationally acclaimed Creative Writing Program at the University of Houston and currently lives in Houston with her husband.

 Crazy Rich Asians book cover